Emilio Insolera

-Emilio Insolera (born 29 January 1979) is an Italian deaf actor and producer, known for Sign Gene: The First Deaf Superheroes (2017).
+Emilio Insolera (born 29 January 1979) is a deaf actor and producer, known for Sign Gene: The First Deaf Superheroes (2017).
 In 2022, Insolera had a role in Simon Kinberg's The 355.
-Between 2022 and 2025, Insolera collaborated on feature films for Universal Pictures, Disney, Paramount Pictures and, most recently, 20th Century Studios alongside director Ridley Scott.
+Between 2022 and 2025, Insolera collaborated on feature films for Universal Pictures, Disney, Paramount Pictures and, most recently, Netflix and 20th Century Studios alongside director Ridley Scott.

 Early life and education

 Emilio Insolera was born on 29 January 1979 in Buenos Aires, Argentina, into an Italian Deaf family, the youngest son of automotive toolmaker Alfio Insolera and bank employee Maria Cristina Drovetta, and has an older brother, Humberto, who is also Deaf.
 Growing up, Insolera developed a keen interest in acting and filmmaking.

 Following the rampant hyperinflation in 1989, Insolera's family moved back to Italy, first to Sicily later to various cities frequently, eventually setting in Rome.
 Prior to completing high school, Insolera was awarded the Fulbright and Roberto Wirth scholarship to attend Gallaudet University, in Washington, D.C., the only liberal arts college for the Deaf in the world.
 There, he earned his bachelor's degree in Film and Sign Language Linguistics.
 After freelancing for various indie film houses and working for MTV in New York City, he pursued and obtained a master's degree in Mass Communication with summa cum laude honors from the University of Rome La Sapienza.
 Although sign language is his native language, Insolera speaks and reads lips fluently.
+Currently, he can both speak and sign in four languages: Spanish, Italian, English and a bit of Japanese.